quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 ## Adding to process.env

-You can add your own definitions to `process.env` through `/quasar.config.js` file.
+You can add your own definitions to `process.env` through the `/quasar.config.js` file.

+It's important to understand the different types of environment variables.

-But first, there's two concepts that need to be understood here.
-The env variables from the terminal that are available in `/quasar.config.js` file itself and the environment variables that you pass to your UI code.
+* The env variables from the terminal that are defined in the `/quasar.config.js` file
+* The environment variables that you pass to your UI code

 ```js
 // quasar.config.js